BluSda913/StillWatersCodingClass/Team Logan.md

     `mc.setBlocks(x-1-i, y+13-i, z+5, x+1+i, y+13-i, z+5,)`

 ### Now your house is complete.
-CONGRAJULATIONS!!!!!!!!
+CONGRATULATIONS!!!!!!!!

 Example: this is Jon Witt's (maker of the code) house build.
 (This should be what the code looks like if done right)

  https://gist.github.com/jonwitts/2ac5b12d7231a95f959f0fabd17cd66b

+ Good Luck Programming Have fun!!!!!!